tanelih/putkonen/README.md

-# putkonen
+# Putkonen

-Utility functions for the working man
+Utility functions for the working man.